sendwyre/yes-compliance-token/YESToken.md

 is made solely for security.
 They permit their holders the ability to mint new tokens as well as burn existing ones.
 Standard tokens are used solely for identification; they provide no minting powers, though do allow self-destruction/self-burn.

+Typically, a validator would mint and send one new control to a user once their compliance status is passing.
+Because it's a control token, the user would be free to create more of them (control or standard) and distribute them to any other addresses they would like to identify with (using the increasingly well-known ERC721).

 ***Validators*** are entities with the `129.
 Ecosystem Validator` YES mark.
 They are the parties who are interacting with the end-user to process their proof of identity, and they have reporting (and liability?)